SurajSonawane2415/MazeBlaze/documention/README.md

-**Step 5:** Again, Move Forward and check for adjacent Node which is Node 6, so marked it as visited and add up the distance, Now the distance will be:
+**Step 5:** Again, Move Forward and check for the adjacent Node which is Node 6, so mark it as visited and add up the distance, Now the distance will be:
 Distance: Node 0 -> Node 1 -> Node 3 -> Node 4 -> Node 6 = 2 + 5 + 10 + 2 = 19

 ![Screenshot from 2023-10-31 23-52-43](https://github.com/SurajSonawane2415/MazeBlaze/assets/132119263/b178af8a-8ce4-4b2d-82f8-a391c9b9fb01)